shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 ❌ **WRONG:** Counting "Vu le jugement..." in procedural section as missing citation ✅ **CORRECT:** Recognizing this as procedural history, correctly excluded

+❌ **WRONG:** Counting "dans la présente affaire" references as missing citations ✅ **CORRECT:** These are THIS case's events, correctly excluded

 ❌ **WRONG:** Flagging EU/INT courts as errors
 ✅ **CORRECT:** EU and International courts are IN SCOPE, should be extracted